mamuso/mamuso.dev/_feed/2021-06-30-dark-mode-cssvars.md

 **And that's it!** Your website will react to the user's color theme preference.

-You can play with a simple example in [this Codepen](https://codepen.io/mamuso/pen/jOmEjeQ); fidget with your OS appearance preferences to see colors change.
+You can play with a simple but functional example in [this Codepen](https://codepen.io/mamuso/pen/jOmEjeQ); fidget with your OS appearance preferences to see colors change.
 This foundation also works like a charm in more complex scenarios:

 - Check [Joshua Comeau's post](https://www.joshwcomeau.com/react/dark-mode/).
 He implements light/dark mode in Gatsby using CSS variables.
 - Or [this example}(https://github.com/mamuso/nextjs-simple-darkmode) using CSS variables with next.js and styled-components.